Quarks0/bolgrotSim/README.md

   - Being 3 squares away is good.
 Avoid diagonals with enemies.
 Adjacent enemies are good.
 Warning against immobilism.

 ## Known bugs
-- [ ] 2-2 has a scenario where you can Double Leap onto the back enemy (probably LoS should be blocked)
 - [ ] 3-3 Douple leaping to get the diagonal enemies to line up is resulting in a merge - should this result in a loss or should the attraction step result in a 1 sq move rather than 2 on a diagonal (worth edge case check somehow)

 ## Edge case testing
 - Looking at a video, Double Leap has a cross AoE rather than square.
 Can I leap into a diagonal from an enemy without losing?
-- Does Immobilism have an AP cost?
 - How does the attraction work with enemy collision? ie 2 in front, pull onto unit.
 2 enemies linear, pull (one diag, one straight?)
 (2-2, double leap into attract)

 ### Future goals